MarcinKilarski/Website-Audit/seo.md

 Furthermore, when you back up the statements on your site with links to authority websites that include data mentioned by you, it assures users and search engines of their accuracy.
 This makes your brand look more credible for users, Google, and Bing, associating you with quality sites and rewarding with a ranking boost in search results.

-However, when those links are spam or potentially malicious sites, it could defame your company’s brand in the eyes of your users and decrease the credibility for search engines.
-When you link to suspicious websites, add to those links a ‘nofollow’ tag.
-This will tell the search engines that you don’t want to be associated with these sites, and your online authority should not help them rank higher.
+However, when those links are spam or potentially malicious sites, it could defame your company's brand in the eyes of your users and decrease the credibility for search engines.
+When you link to suspicious websites, add to those links a ‘nofollow' tag.
+This will tell the search engines that you don't want to be associated with these sites, and your online authority should not help them rank higher.

-Furthermore, according to Google Guidelines, [any paid or referral outbound links should be ‘nofollow’](https://support.google.com/webmasters/answer/66356), too.
-Otherwise, your site may be seen as one that helps others manipulate search engines’ rankings.
+Furthermore, according to Google Guidelines, [any paid or referral outbound links should be ‘nofollow'](https://support.google.com/webmasters/answer/66356), too.
+Otherwise, your site may be seen as one that helps others manipulate search engines' rankings.
 Ignoring these guidelines could [cause your website to suffer a drop in ranking](https://support.google.com/webmasters/answer/2604774?hl=en).

 ### 1.14.
 Website Sitelinks